-Intra-Dermal Administration around the wounds: – This particular technique is used in case of open sores such as diabetic foot or pressure ulcers.
-It involves infusion of stem cells directly into or around the wound area, i.e. the injection into the dermal layer of the skin.
-This layer is the most preferred layer underneath the epidermal layer of the skin, as it is highly vascularized layer, containing dense blood vessels, immune cells and dermal dendritic cells.
-This way infused stem cells will promptly elicit and strengthen body’s natural healing signals for faster recovery.
+Around the skin wounds :- Intra-dermal administration for wounds is specifically used in case of open sores such as diabetic foot or pressure ulcers.
+The procedure involves direct infusion of stem cells into or around the wound area, e.g., dermal layer of the skin.
+The skin dermal layer is the most preferred layer as it is highly vascularized and contains a high concentration of immune cells.
+Through this route, infused stem cells can promptly elicit and strengthen the body’s natural healing signals for faster recovery.

-Intra-Dermal Administration around the hair follicles: – Platelet Rich Plasma is mixed with the patient’s own adipose tissue stem cells extract at the time of infusion.
-The scalp is numbed with the application of local anaesthesia and the PRP along with the stem cells is infused around the follicles with the help of small micro needles.
-This intra-dermal, local application of PRP with stem cells can accelerate the healing process around the follicles immediately.
-The approach can stimulate the native stem cells and provide the strength, support, vitality and resilience to the follicles; which will be helpful in generating new hair strands naturally.
+Around the hair follicles :- In this procedure, Platelet Rich Plasma (PRP) along with a pool of stem cells is infused around the hair follicles using micro-needles, after local anesthesia of the scalp area.
+This intra-dermal, local application of PRP with stem cells can accelerate the healing process around the follicles immediately to stimulate the native stem cells.
+These native cells, in turn, provide strength, support, vitality and resilience to the follicles and help in generating natural new hair strands.

-In general, most of the intradermal injection are delievered inside the skin, through micro needle via mantoux technique; wherein the needle will be inserted at an angle of 5-15 degree around the area.
+In general, most of the intradermal injections are delivered inside the skin through micro-needles using mantoux technique (the needle is inserted at an angle of 5-15 degree).

 9. Tissue Reconstruction through Biodegradable Scaffolds

-Through the advanced development in the field of Tissue Engineering, the regeneration of damaged tissue is possible by allowing rapid cellular integration into highly porous biocompatible material; acting as the most suitable microenvironment, through guided tissue regeneration.
+Through the advanced developments in the field of Tissue Engineering, regeneration of damaged tissue is possible by allowing rapid cellular integration into an optimized biocompatible scaffold.

 Different Types of Scaffolds that can be used in tissue reconstruction

-Xenogenic bone grafts is derived from living bone of other species, such as cow, pig, etc. This type of bone is processed at a very high temperature to avoid the potential immune rejection as well as the issue of contamination.
-Same as like allogenic grafts, xenogenic grafts also can be utilized for providing functional as well as structural support.
+Xenograft of Xenogenic Bone Graft is derived from the living bone of other species, such as cow or pig.
+This type of bone graft is processed at a very high temperature to avoid any potential immune rejection or contamination.
+Similar to allografts, xenografts can also be used as bio-scaffolds.

 10. Surgical Administration for patients having stroke or SCI

-The brain surgery requires a lot of modern technical equipments and tools in order to operate and infiltrate the skull the procedure is called as Craniotomy and infuse the stem cells in the brain.
-The highly valued advanced brain navigation system is used in order to reduce any kind of damage to the brain tissues during surgery.
-General anaesthesia is a must in this process.
-This surgery is generally completed in an hour and there is a written protocol of the procedure.
-After the surgery, the patients are kept for a night in the care unit for observation and thereafter transferred to the normal ward.
-After two or three days, they are released.
+Brain surgery for stem cell infusion requires a lot of modern technical equipment and tools in order to operate and infiltrate the skull (Craniotomy).
+A highly valued advanced brain navigation system is used in order to reduce any kind of brain tissue damage during surgery.
+Strict protocols of anesthesia and surgery are followed for this procedure of stem cell administration.
+After the surgery, patients are generally kept under observation in the care unit for a night and thereafter shifted to the normal ward, prior to being discharged from the hospital.

 Surgery of the Spine